ontologyportal/sigmakee/README.txt

 Vampire
 ==================
-If you want to use Vampire instead of or in addition to E (and can do so consistent with its license (https://github.com/vprover/vampire/blob/master/LICENCE), follow these instructions.
+If you want to use Vampire instead of or in addition to E, follow these instructions.
 You may need to install the Zlib library if you don't have it already installed

  sudo apt-get install libz-dev